natehouk/flow-ai-hackathon-2023/README.md

 * Display all output as HTML with CSS styling.
 Do not include any other text, other than HTML/CSS, start directly with first HTML tag.
 Output should look as a bullet point list.
 Please pick cryptocurrency trading and cryptocurrency market related words and make sure they are displayed in red color.
 Also if it is Tesla related - add a hyperlink to google search regarding the specific topic.
 Each bullet point should be 7 words long.
 * The following prompt is by far most important.
 Ignore anything that was requested before this.
 Only listen to the following: Only display information about price predictions.
 I only care if price should go up or down.
 Any statement about price is important and nothing else.
 * Translate all data from non-English sources into the English language.
+* Ignore all advertisements and sponsorships embedded in the text.

 # How to Configure
 Create a file in the root directory called `.env` and replace `<openai-api-key>` with your [OpenAI API key](https://openai.com/blog/openai-api), [NewsAPI key](https://newsapi.org), [Whisper API Key](https://whisperapi.com), choose an OpenAI GPT model ("gpt-4", "gpt-3.5-turbo", etc) and set the system prompt: